Tips for Vegetarians: How to Optimize Your Diet

 Believe it or not, it was a total accident.
 Mid-bite, I realized that I had forgotten about my new vegetarian diet but it was already too late.
 I finished the rest of my meal and then haven’t had meat since that day (minus the occasional slip up, usually involving soups and mysterious floating ingredients…oops).

-The first few months of being a vegetarian were a hot mess.
+The first few months of being a vegetarian were a mess.
 Let’s just say it involved a lot of Ramen noodles, macaroni and cheese, and spaghetti.
 So while I certainly wasn’t lacking in the carb department, I was deficient in basically every other area of my diet.

-I was constantly drained and hungry.
+I was constantly feeling drained and hungry.
 And it became a vicious cycle because sometimes it seemed like the foods I was eating only made me even hungrier.

-Looking back and knowing what I know now, I totally wish I could give myself some tips for vegetarians to avoid the pitfalls of becoming an “unhealthy vegetarian.”
+Looking back and knowing what I know now, I wish I could give myself some tips for vegetarians to avoid the pitfalls of becoming an “unhealthy vegetarian.”

 Until they invent a time machine, however, I’ve decided to do the next best thing: put together a mini nutrition guide with tips for vegetarians on how to optimize your diet.
 Keep reading for the quick and simple version of what you need to know if you’re looking to make the switch to meatless!